SEARCH IN WORK

 Note: Reported emissions for plants with very low capacity factors show more discrepancies and these data may be less reliable.

 Example questions: How many times does a plant start per year?
+Plant start-up periods have higher emission rates.
 How many hours does it run when it is turned on?
-Plant start-up periods have higher emission rates, and 3-5 hours might be a good match for energy storage?
+3-5 hours might be a good match for energy storage.

 Top ↑